gtrack/gtrackcore/README.md

 ======

-gtrackcore: A	Python	package	supporting	parsing,	conversion	and	operations of genomics track files.
+gtrackcore: A	Python	package	supporting	parsing,	conversion	and	operations of genomic track files.
 The package focuses on the GTrack file format (http://gtrack.no), but also supports other common formats, like BED, WIG, and GFF.